rcorre/rcorre.github.io/_drafts/state_stack.md

 independent state.
 When an attack begins, you push a whole bunch of these onto the stack at once, and then let everything play out.

-Here's an excerpt of code from that initiates an attack:
+Here's an excerpt of code that initiates an attack:

 ```d
 battle.states.popState();